^

 24 May 2011, 20:23

-Former US President Bill Clinton announced an agreement with pharmaceutical companies in India that the minimum cost of therapy for HIV-infected residents of the world's poorest countries would be about $ 200 per year.
+Former US President Bill Clinton announced an agreement with Indian pharmaceutical companies to set the minimum cost of therapy for HIV-infected residents of the world's poorest countries at around $200 a year.

-Former US President Bill Clinton agreed with nine of the largest Indian pharmaceutical companies to reduce the price of drugs for HIV / AIDS treatment for developing countries.
+Former US President Bill Clinton has reached an agreement with nine major Indian pharmaceutical companies to reduce prices on HIV/AIDS drugs for developing countries.

-According to the agreement, preparations of combined therapy of drug-resistant forms of HIV infection (atazanavir, ritonavir, tenofovir, efavirenz, tazanavir) will be delivered to the poorest regions of the world at a price of $ 200 per course.
+Under the agreement, combination therapy drugs for drug-resistant forms of HIV infection (atazanavir, ritonavir, tenofovir, efavirenz, tazanavir) will be supplied to the poorest regions of the world at a price of $200 per course.

-Despite constant efforts to improve the situation with HIV / AIDS treatment in the poorest regions of the world, there are still many patients in Africa, for example, obsolete medications (nevirapine) causing severe side effects, such as liver necrosis.
+Despite ongoing efforts to improve HIV/AIDS treatment in the world's poorest regions, many patients in Africa, for example, are still receiving outdated drugs (nevirapine) that cause severe side effects such as liver necrosis.

-Availability of antiretroviral drugs of the first and second line will enable the patient suffering from HIV / AIDS to take medicines for life, the former president of the United States stressed.
-To finance the project - first of all, the expansion of production of medicines in India, will be Unitaid, an independent fund at the UN.
+Availability of first- and second-line antiretroviral drugs will enable patients suffering from HIV/AIDS to take medications for life, the former US President emphasized.
+The project, primarily the expansion of drug production in India, will be financed by Unitaid, an independent fund under the UN.

-In 2002, Bill Clinton founded the Clinton HIV / AIDS Initiative Foundation, whose main task is to provide access to antiretroviral therapy for the population of the poorest countries.
-According to Clinton, through the efforts of his foundation, more than two million patients worldwide have access to life-saving drugs for the treatment of HIV.
+In 2002, Bill Clinton founded the Clinton HIV/AIDS Initiative, whose primary goal is to provide access to antiretroviral therapy for people in the poorest countries.
+According to Clinton, his foundation's efforts have helped more than two million patients worldwide gain access to life-saving drugs to treat HIV infection.

 You are reporting a typo in the following text: